Shashank231190/HGSDeploy/Step 5 - Live Migration of vTPM enabled VM/Live Migration of vTPM enabled VM.md

 Import both the Signing and Encryption certificate on the Host where you want the VM to be migrated.

-C:\certs>certutil -importPFX "Shielded VM Local Certificates" "C:\Certs\ankit-VMEncryption.pfx"
+C:\certs>certutil -importPFX "Shielded VM Local Certificates" "C:\Certs\ankit-VMEncryption.pfx" It will ask for password, enter L@m12345 and this will import the certificates.

 If the certificates are present on the server, then VM will search for its key protector and VM will find the protector and it will boot up without any issue.